 1. Magnesium: an essential mineral to soothe the nervous system

-The magnesium is often referred to as the "relaxation mineral" due to its role in managing stress and anxiety.
-(See the article: Le magnesium, un essentiel à la santé!!!)
-It participates in more than 300 biochemical reactions in the body, including those that influence nerve function and the production of neurotransmitters such as serotonin.
+Magnesium is often called the "relaxation mineral" because of its role in managing stress and anxiety.
+(See article: Magnesium, an essential for health!!!It is involved in more than 300 biochemical reactions in the body, including those that influence nerve function and the production of neurotransmitters such as serotonin.

 The link between magnesium and anxiety

-What form of magnesium to choose?
+What form of magnesium should I choose?

-Studies on omega-3 and anxiety
+Studies on Omega-3 and Anxiety

-Omega-3 sources
+Omega-3 Sources

 3. L-theanine: the relaxing amino acid